L\'evy-Khintchine Structure Enables Fast-Forwardable Lindbladian Simulation: Introduction

-which we call a Hamiltonian twirling channel.
-It is a classical mixture of unitary conjugations, and has already been extensively investigated in quantum stochastic calculus (see, e.g.~\cite{Kho91}) and Brownian motions on a Lie group~\cite{AKMV10}.
-When $\mathcal{D}$ is infinitely divisible, ${\{ \Phi_{H,\mathcal{D}_t} \}}_{t\ge 0}$ forms a CPTP semigroup with an Lindbladian generator commuting with~$H$.
-Moreover, the exact form of the Lindbladian operator can be \emph{explicitly} computed by using L\'evy-Khintchine representation theorem for infinitely divisable distributions~\cite{AKMV10} (see~\Cref{thm:levy-lindbladian-correspondence-hamiltonian-twirling}).
+\textit{Simulation via Hamiltonian Twirling.---\/} For a Hamiltonian $H$ and a probability distribution $\mu$ on $\mathbb{R}$, we examine the properties of the channel $\E_{s\sim \mu} \sbra{\e^{\ii H s} \rho \e^{-\ii H s}}$, which we refer to as a Hamiltonian twirling channel.
+This channel is a classical mixture of Hamiltonian evolutions and has been extensively studied in quantum stochastic calculus (see, e.g.,~\cite{Kho91}) and in the context of Brownian motions on a Lie group~\cite{AKMV10}.
+When $\mu$ is infinitely divisible\footnote{A probability distribution is infinitely divisible, if for any $n$, it can be written as the probability distribution of the sum of $n$ copies of independent and identically distributed random variables.
+For example, Gaussian, Cauchy and Poisson are infinitely divisible.
+See~\cite{Sat13} and~\cite{sm25} I.D. for more details.}, the family ${\{ \Phi_{H,\mu_t} \}}_{t\ge 0}$ forms a CPTP semigroup with a Lindbladian generator that commutes with~$H$.
+Conversely, every random unitary Lindbladian dynamic can be represented in the Hamiltonian twirling form.
+Furthermore, the explicit form of the Lindbladian operator can be derived using the L\'{e}vy-Khintchine representation theorem for infinitely divisible distributions.
+Although the theory of L\'{e}vy dynamics is well-established in physics and mathematics, its application to quantum algorithms for Lindbladian simulation represents a new direction.